 Anaerobic Digestion of Rendering Waste to Produce CNG Vehicle Fuel

 To complement the biomethane production facility, an onsite fueling station will feed the RNG to a fleet of 14 trucks used to haul waste products which will be retrofitted with compressed natural gas fueling systems.
-Any surplus biomethane will be injected into the natural gas pipeline at the facility to supply CNG fueling stations throughout California.

 This project will result in the creation of 36 permanent jobs and retention of 2 jobs in Butte County where the unemployment rate is 13.4 percent, 38 percent higher than the national average of 9.7 percent.
 When the facility becomes operational over 370,000 gallons of diesel will be displaced, 15,000 tons of CO2 emissions will be reduced, and the feedstock that would normally end up in the landfill will be used to create a vehicle fuel.
 This project will promote broader adoption of waste-to-fuel systems by creating an integrated waste-to-vehicle fuel system to produce California-sourced fuel.
 The biomethane produced will reduce GHG emissions by approximately 80 percent.